cogentcore/cogent/README.md

 # TODO

+* add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.

 * filenode and fileinfo: detect +x files and mark as executable -- don't edit..
+* and in fact, if hilight doesn't recognize it, don't open!  seems to hang..

 * track user-driven focus to update gide overall active view